How to Extend Your Carpet’s Life

 Get your carpets professionally cleaned

 Call the professionals to clean your carpet at least once per year, or even more if you have pets.
 The hot water extraction method, also known as steam carpet cleaning, is the most efficient way to revive your piece.
 It is suggested for items made of synthetic fibers or wool.
-See how it is performed on our professional carpet cleaning page.
+See how it is performed on our professional carpet cleaning service page.

 As with most things in life, we wait for the soiling of our carpets to become clear, until we do something about it.
 What is harming them the most are the abrasive particles which are stuck to the carpet fibers caused by oil residues.
 These remaining particles are literally everywhere.